 System Overview

 The User Interface is an essential element in almost all modern-day software.
 In this updated software system, the User Interface will be updated to not only look a cut above the previous version but outperform it.
 This updated system will have the User input a canvas token key that is generated from their canvas account, which in-turn, will be authenticated by the system.
 Once authenticated, the User will then be allowed to either narrow down or broaden their search to exactly what is needed.
 Finally, after being precisely chosen, the User can then generate their report an access it in a trouble-free way.
-Our team’s updated system will mostly seen by the user.
+Our team’s updated system will mostly be seen by the user.
 However, the backbone of the system will be handled by the Computation and Visualization teams respectfully.
 Once integrated together, the user will have a completed system that works exceptionally well as a whole.

 Design Considerations

-This section describes many of the issues which need to be addressed or resolved before attempting to devise a complete design solution.

 Assumptions and Dependencies